-We expect TMG's debt burden to remain very low compared with its Japanese peers and similar to that of international peers.
-We anticipate TMG's capital expenditure will increase to further strengthen urban infrastructure against natural catastrophes such as for disaster prevention and mitigation and to establish transportation and logistics networks.
+We expect TMG's debt burden to remain very low compared with its Japanese peers, and similar to that of international peers.
+We anticipate TMG's capital expenditure will increase to further strengthen urban infrastructure against natural catastrophes such as for disaster readiness and mitigation, and to establish transportation and logistics networks.
 However, TMG's debt balance is unlikely to start rising, considering its financial discipline, which keeps spending within revenue.
 We estimate TMG will continue to reduce the balance of its tax-supported debt to consolidated operating revenue at below 90% over the next two years, even though the ratio may fluctuate year by year depending on the size of central government transfers and grants.

-TMG's ratio of interest expense to operating revenues is likely to hover around 0.5% for the next two years, amid rising interest rates in Japan.
-Its interest payments are very predictable because all its borrowings are at fixed interest rates.
-In addition to making progress in reducing debt, TMG maintains a flexible debt management policy by which it has diversified maturities centered on 10-year bonds.
-Furthermore, we forecast a rise in domestic interest rates, with Japan's policy rate reaching 0.25% at the end of 2024 and 0.50% at the end of 2025, a much slower pace than in other major economies.
-With the assumed increase in new funding costs based on this forecast, we consider the likelihood of a significant increase in the ratio to be low.
+We forecast TMG's ratio of interest expense to operating revenues will likely hover around 0.5% for the next two years, amid rising interest rates in Japan.
+Given that all TMG's borrowings are at fixed interest rates, we anticipate a rise in refinancing rates will likely widen one step, from early 2026, that is ten years after the introduction of negative interest rate policy in February 2016.
+In addition to progressing in reducing debt, TMG maintains a flexible debt management policy by which it has diversified maturities centered on 10-year bonds.
+Furthermore, we forecast a rise in domestic interest rates, with Japan's policy rate reaching 0.75% at the end of 2025 and 1.25% at the end of 2026.
+With the assumed increase in new funding costs based on this forecast, we consider the likelihood of a significant increase in interest expenses to be low.